 Because UC is a state agency and cannot act as a bank, credit balances cannot be held throughout the year for future terms.

-Students with credit balances (CR will appear after the amount on the Amount Due line) will have a refund issued by the Student Accounts Office.
+Students with credit balances (CR will appear after the amount on the Amount Due line) for any terms will have a refund issued by the Student Accounts Office.
 Students will be mailed a check or can sign up for direct deposit.
 Federal Parent PLUS Loan overpayments will be mailed to parents.

 Dates for refund processing are posted, and general policies are noted below.

 - The refund process for a term will not begin until 10 days prior to the start of that term.

 - Refunds based on a credit balance due to financial aid will be processed as overages occur.

 - Refunds on accounts that include a student payment may have a portion equal to the student payment held for 21 days prior to release.

 Be sure to use your refunds wisely (particularly when they are often based on borrowed loan monies).
 There may also be times when a refund for one term will be needed to help you plan for upcoming term costs.